gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 * Earlier layers in the convolutional base encode more-generic, reusable features, whereas layers higher up encode more-specialized features.
 It's more useful to fine-tune the more specialized features, because these are the ones that need to be repurposed on your new problem.
 * The more parameters you're training, the more you're at risk at overfitting.

+Now you can begin fine-tuning the network.
+You'll do this with the RMSprop optimizer, using a very low learning rate.
+The reason for using a low learning rate is that you want to limit the magnitude of the modifications you make to the representations of the three layers you're fine-tuning.